 Opinions at West Chicago Community High School are mixed, and the Chronicle has previously covered this topic, suggesting – at that point -Halloween offers “an opportunity—just for one day—to break societal norms and reconnect with childlike wonder.”
 Many students here, from freshmen to seniors, say they plan to trick-or-treat this year and likely for years to come.

 “There is no age limit.
 It’s Halloween; it’s supposed to be fun.
-It’s a holiday,” Jessica Balmer, a senior in high school, said.
+It’s a holiday,” Rachel Balmer, a freshman in high school, said.

 Yet, without an age limit, Halloween loses its magic.
 Part of the joy of trick-or-treating is the innocent thrill that comes with being young, dressed up, and eagerly collecting candy.
 By high school, those memories should be treasures, not traditions to revisit year after year.
 Older teens mingling with little kids for candy can feel unsettling, and at a certain age—say, 11—it is time to transition to more age-appropriate ways of celebrating.